Twentieth Century Turkish Literature

 Finally, students will look at several works from the 1990s and the millenium.
 In this section, students will encounter theories related to post-modern fiction and examine how the value of literary and political representation as well as identity-politics and nationhood are questioned and disseminated.
 Among these works, students will read Orhan Pamuk’s Benim Adım Kırmızı and Kar, Perihan Mağden’s Iki Genç Kız and Haberi Çocuklar Cinayeti and Elif Şafak’s Bastard of İstanbul.
 Students will explore how the deconstructed world of these works not only comment on the confinement of the socio-political context, political discourses and nationalist historiography but also, and in particular, how they ‘play’, evaluate and re-assign meaning within canon of 20th century Turkish literature.

 Through this chronological survey of different eras of history and literature, students will be able to analyze the most relevant points regarding Turkish literary studies.
-Designed as a survey course of 20th century Turkish literature, it will introduce students to influential authors, intellectual and artistics movements and, most importantly, the basics of literary studies in both the Turkish and international contexts.
+Designed as a survey module of 20th century Turkish literature, it will introduce students to influential authors, intellectual and artistics movements and, most importantly, the basics of literary studies in both the Turkish and international contexts.

 Method of assessment